-If you have any signs or symptoms that worry you, make an appointment with your doctor.
+If you have symptoms that worry you, make an appointment with your primary care provider.

 What you can do

-- Write down questions to ask your doctor.
+- Questions to ask your health care provider.

-Questions to ask your doctor at your initial appointment include:
+Questions to ask might include:

-- What may be causing my symptoms or condition?
+- What might be causing my symptoms?

-- Are there any other possible causes?
+- Are there other possible causes?

-- What kinds of tests do I need?
+- What tests do I need?

 - Do I have Waldenstrom macroglobulinemia?

-- What are the goals of treatment in my case?
+- What are the goals of treatment for me?

 - What treatment do you recommend?